antsrouteantsrouteantsrouteantsroute

 Tags

-8 key trends in the transport and logistics industries in 2022
+8 key trends in the transport and logistics industries

 After the pallets of masks delivered by airlift in 2020, the traffic jams in the Suez Canal have left their mark on the news in 2021.
 Logistics, which has been downgraded for a long time compared to other areas such as finance or marketing, has definitely demonstrated its strategic importance.